Kreolwolf1/factory-nodejs/lib/serviceProxy/readme.md

     }
 });

-// Create the proxy and assigne a route for proxied requests serviceProxy.createProxy(app);
+// Create the proxy and assign a route for proxied requests serviceProxy.createProxy(app);

 ```

 The `serviceProxy.addProxiedServices` method accepts service descriptors that should have two properties: `host` and `port`.

-When `serviceProxy.createProxy` is called, it assigns an *express* route `/services/:name/*` that is common for each registered service.
+When `serviceProxy.createProxy` is called, it creates an *Express* route `/services/:name/*` that will handle all the proxied services.

->**Note**: Since the `createProxy` method assigns a route for your application, you had better invoke it after all your middleware.
+>**Note**: `createProxy` method must be called after your middleware has been initialized.

 ## Consuming Proxied Services from Frontend